Environmental movement: Middle East

-Environmental activism in the Arab world, including Middle East and North Africa (MENA), mobilizes around issues such as industrial pollution, and insistence that the government provides irrigation.
+Environmental activism in the Arab world, including Middle East and North Africa (MENA), mobilizes around issues such as industrial pollution and insists that the government provides irrigation.
 The League of Arab States has one specialized sub-committee, of 12 standing specialized subcommittees in the Foreign Affairs Ministerial Committees, which deals with Environmental Issues.
-Countries in the League of Arab States have demonstrated an interest in environmental issues, on paper some environmental activists have doubts about the level of commitment to environmental issues; being a part of the world community may have obliged these countries to portray concern for the environment.
+Countries in the League of Arab States have demonstrated an interest in environmental issues on paper; some environmental activists have doubts about the level of commitment to environmental issues.
+Being a part of the world community may have obliged these countries to portray concern for the environment.
 The initial level of environmental awareness may be the creation of a ministry of the environment.
 The year of establishment of a ministry is also indicative of the level of engagement.
 Saudi Arabia was the first to establish environmental law in 1992 followed by Egypt in 1994.
 Somalia is the only country without environmental law.
 In 2010 the Environmental Performance Index listed Algeria as the top Arab country at 42 of 163; Morocco was at 52 and Syria at 56.
 The Environmental Performance Index measures the ability of a country to actively manage and protect its environment and the health of its citizens.
-A weighted index is created by giving 50% weight for environmental health objective (health) and 50% for ecosystem vitality (ecosystem); values range from 0–100.
+A weighted index is created by giving 50% weight to the environmental health objective (health) and 50% to ecosystem vitality (ecosystem); values range from 0–100.
 No Arab countries were in the top quartile, and 7 countries were in the lowest quartile.